tomimick/restpie3/README.md

 RESTPie3 - Python REST API Server Starter Kit
 =============================================

-This is a lightweight REST API server implemented in Python3 offering the essential web service features with a simple and solid foundation.
-The codebase is small and clean, containing few core components that do the job well.
+This is a lightweight REST API server implemented in Python3 offering essential web service features in a simple package.
+This is not a framework, just a practical and clean codebase that relies on few core components that do the job well.
 Fork and create your own REST API server quickly.

 Created on Sep 2018